 - Trim Your Chicken Breasts: If the tenders are still attached to the breasts, make sure to remove them before baking.
 If you're using large boneless chicken breasts (over 5 ounces), you can also slice them lengthwise with your knife blade parallel to the cutting board to get two thinner chicken cutlets.

-Just follow my simple, never-fail steps to get perfect juicy, flavorful baked chicken breasts every time.
+Here's my simple, never-fail steps to get perfect juicy & flavorful oven-baked chicken breasts every time.

 - 1 pound organic air-chilled chicken breasts (2-3 chicken breasts)

 - 1 tablespoon extra virgin olive oil, or olive oil spray

 - 1 teaspoon kosher salt or Real Salt

 - Optional: fresh herbs, spices, lemon slices, fresh garlic cloves